There are so many marketing strategies to use in 2023 to grow your coaching business that it can quickly become overwhelming.

 It started out well, I mapped it all out, and I had a lot of great ideas.
 I tested my idea and I got fantastic feedback.

 Then it came to the part where I needed to create everything that went into the offer….

 And that’s where I got stuck.

-After a few weeks, and help from my coach, I realised I was just avoiding the thing that I was scared of, getting stuck into selling my main offers.
+After a few weeks, and help from my coach, I realized I was just avoiding the thing that I was scared of, getting stuck into selling my main offers.

 Our minds will create all sorts of barriers to entry when we’re afraid.

 As you become more experienced you will learn to spot these detours for what they are: fear brain.